Startups

 Social Media Specialist

-Our coworkers at Ubeeqo, a leading startup in carsharing and company cars in Europe, have redesigned their brand, adjusting it to their new positioning.
+Our coworkers at Ubeeqo, a leading carsharing and corporate vehicle startup in Europe, have redesigned their brand, adapting it to their new positioning.
 This rebranding comes at a key moment for the company, which is in full growth and needed its new identity to reflect this evolution.
-In this post we tell you everything that a brand redesign entails and Beatriz Alberti, Head of Design at Ubeeqo, explains how they have worked on this brand development.
+In this post, we tell you everything that a brand redesign entails, and Beatriz Alberti, Head of Design at Ubeeqo, explains how they have worked on this brand development.

 The beginnings of Ubeeqo in Barcelona

 The Ubeeqo team arrived at Aticco two years ago with 6 employees.
-Most of them belonged to Bluemove, a Madrid startup that in 2008 launched itself into car rental by the hour.
-Its founders, Gabriel Herrero-Beaumont and Jorge González saw an unmet need in the market and decided to try their luck with four cars in the capital.
-In a few months they expanded their fleet to 10 and developed an app that would allow users to use the service easily.
+Most of them belonged to Bluemove, a startup from Madrid that in 2008 launched a car rental service by the hour.
+Its founders, Gabriel Herrero-Beaumont and Jorge González, saw an unmet need in the market and decided to try their luck with four cars in the capital.
+In a few months, they expanded their fleet to 10 and developed an app that allowed users to use the service easily.

 The project continued to grow, until Europcar, an international company and leader in car rental, saw that its traditional offer in mobility products needed to be expanded and decided to acquire startups that were working on new mobility products.
 This is how they bought Ubeeqo, a French carsharing company focused on companies, and Bluemove, aimed more at individuals.

-Thus began this synergy between two different worlds.
-After living with two brands and two products at the same time, they decided it was time to propose an identity that encompassed everything in order to position themselves in a clearer and more direct way in the market.
+This is how this synergy between two different worlds begins.
+After living with two brands and two products at the same time, they decided that it was time to propose an identity that encompassed everything in order to position themselves in a clearer and more direct way in the market.
 We wanted to interview Beatriz Albert because she was present from the beginning, and has been responsible for the redesign project.

 What was your story when you joined Ubeeqo?

-I had been freelancing for 5 years with different clients and one of them was Bluemove, a car rental company in Madrid, which started in 2008.
-Through a common contact with one of the founders, I started to make the first website, in wordpress and the first app.
+I had been a freelancer for 5 years with different clients and one of them was Bluemove, a Madrid-based car rental company by the hour, which started in 2008.
+Through a mutual contact with one of the founders, I started making the first website, in WordPress, and the first app.

-Working with them on a project basis, there was a good relationship between us and Gabo, who was one of the founders, contacted me one day to tell me that Europcar had acquired them and offered me to be part of this great project.
+When working with them on projects, there was a good relationship between us and Gabo, who was one of the founders, contacted me one day to tell me that Europcar had acquired them and offered me to be part of this great project.

-Why did the need to redesign the brand arise?
+Why was there a need to redesign the brand?

 Both Ubeeqo and Bluemove initially outsourced their technical development providers.
-When the two companies merged, it was decided to build a product from scratch and so this technological hub was created in Barcelona, creating a project called Phoenix, with an in-house technical team.
+When the two companies merged, it was decided to make a product from scratch and this technological hub was created in Barcelona, creating the project called Phoenix, with an in-house technical team.

-The decision was made to continue with the name Ubeeqo and say goodbye to Bluemove and we started working on the definition of our values.
-Our goal: to provide an alternative to the private car and to have different target profiles, from companies to individuals.
+The decision was made to continue with the name Ubeeqo and say goodbye to Bluemove, and we began to work on defining our values.
+Our goal: to provide an alternative to the private car and have different target profiles, from companies to individuals.

-What was the workflow like in the brand redesign?
+How was the workflow in the redesign of the brand?

-The redesign started when we hired a designer to help me with the brand development, Raul Sualdea, a crack.
-For the values and brand definition we worked with two consultants.
+The redesign began when we hired a designer to help me with the brand development part, Raul Sualdea, a genius.
+For the values and brand definition part we worked with two consultants.

-We specified what values we could promise to our users; diversity of car models that can be used, diversity of culture, type of user, product uses etc.
+We specified what values we could promise our users: diversity of car models that can be used, diversity of culture, type of user, uses of the product, etc.

-What inspired you to give this new image to Ubeeqo?
+What inspired you to give Ubeeqo this new image?

 In the values of diversity and mobility.
-From the beginning, the idea was to represent the user's journey, his experience.
-A journey that tells a story, a story that leaves a trace, a memory, hence »the trace» as the basis of our brand.
-Each story is different because each person is different and has their own journey.
+From the beginning, the idea was to represent the user's journey, their experience.
+A journey that tells a story, a story that leaves a mark, a memory, hence "the stroke" as the basis of our brand.
+Each story is different because each person is different and has their own path.

-Do changes in the visual identity lead to internal changes in the company?
+Do changes in visual identity lead to internal changes in the company?

-Especially in the creation of processes to align ourselves with the different countries, so that they would understand the brand and apply it correctly.
-At the level of team structure and process definition.
+Especially in creating processes to align with the different countries, so that they understand the brand and apply it correctly, in terms of team structure and process definition.

 What were the objectives of the new branding?

-The objectives of the new branding were to reposition Ubeeqo as a lifestyle brand, marked by a new era of growth and engagement.
-An expressive brand identity that would respond to users' interests beyond the purely transactional.
+The objectives of the new branding were to redirect Ubeeqo as a lifestyle brand, marked by a new era of growth and commitment.
+An expressive brand identity that responds to users' interests beyond the purely transactional.

-What response has the rebranding gotten from new users?
+What response has the brand change received from new users?

 That you like it, that you love the detail, that it adds value, that it transmits and communicates.

-In the case of our team, we have two types of designers: product designers and branding designers.
-The product designers work on making the user experience the best possible, the branding designers work on how to transmit that experience.
-We always try to make sure that what we do adds value, not just aesthetic value.
+In the case of our team, we have two types of designers: product and branding designers.
+The former work to ensure that the user experience is the best possible, the branding designers to transmit that experience.
+We always seek that what we do contributes a value, not just something aesthetic.

 What are the next steps?